YU Rock Misija

 YU Rock Misija (known in English as YU Rock Mission) was the Socialist Federal Republic of Yugoslavia's contribution to Bob Geldof's Band Aid campaign, which culminated with the Live Aid concert.
-It consisted of recording the "Za milion godina" single and staging a concert held at Red Star Stadium in Belgrade on 15 June 1985, both featuring top acts of the Yugoslav rock scene.
+It consisted of recording the "Za milion godina" charity single and staging a concert held at Red Star Stadium in Belgrade on 15 June 1985, both featuring top acts of the Yugoslav rock scene.
 The proceeds from both the single and the concert were given to Band Aid.

 Background

 Talking about how YU Rock Misija came about, rock critic Petar "Peca" Popović stated in an interview for the Rockovnik documentary TV series: